rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 **3. Plot allele frequencies of filtered markers**

-<mark>TO DO:</mark> extract the marker names from the recombination frequency tables (polymorphic, no seg distortion, etc.; `analysis/qc > cross folder > recomb-freq txt file`) and filter tassel's _SiteSummary tables.
-Then use this filtered table to make plots of distributions of allele frequencies.
+I also wrote the file `usda_allele-freq_dist.R`.
+This script extracts the marker names from the recombination frequency tables for each cross (`analysis/qc/{cross}/recomb-freq_{cross}_rils.txt`), which were filtered to be polymorphic between parents and not show segregation distortion, to filter Tassel's `_SiteSummary` tables.
+This filtered table was used to make plots of the distributions of allele frequencies for each biparental population.
+The output was stored their respective **cross folder** in `analysis/qc/`.